MDSplus/mdsplus/mdstcpip/docs/Protocols_plugins.md

     IoRoutines *Io()

-This routine take no arguments and simply returns a pointer to a IoRoutines structure defined in the mdsip_connections.h include file.
+This routine take no arguments and simply returns a pointer to a \ref IoRoutines structure defined in the \ref mdsip_connections.h include file.
 This structure contains pointers to the I/O functions used to implement the protocol.

     typedef struct _io_routines {